Cognigy/Documentation/docs/en/docs/ai/endpoints/webchat/deploy-webchat-endpoint.md

   <figcaption>Webchat Plugins</figcaption>
 </figure>

 All plugins linked in this list field will be loaded by the Webchat Widget when started.
-To trigger the plugin, e.g. display an upload button for the file-upload plugin a plugin specific data payload is required.
+To trigger the plugin, for example, display an upload button for the file-upload plugin a plugin specific data payload is required.

 Get sure all plugins are reachable for your whole audience!